 So, you are somewhere near the beginning of your ADHD journey.
 Maybe you’ve just recently received a diagnosis for your child.
 Or, perhaps you are still in the middle of the evaluation process.
 You know something’s not right, but haven’t quite nailed down what.
 But, wherever you are in your journey, here’s a review of some ADHD facts you should know as you step into the world of parenting an ADHD child.

 Let’s start with acknowledging that ADHD is hard.
 Parenting a child with ADHD is hard.
-And pointing to countless examples of positive outcomes probably doesn’t changes that.
+And pointing to countless examples of positive outcomes probably doesn’t change that.
 Not in the here and now.

 At the beginning, it’s just plain hard.
 And, as you’re starting to get a handle on stuff, it can feel a lot like trying to drink water from a firehose.
 But know that you’re not alone.